Kemal-Helios/Login-and-Register-frontend/README.md

 ---------------------------

 Add File in backend :.env
-Adding in .env : database name
+Add in .env : database name
-Add in env :JWT_SECRET=
+Add in .env :JWT_SECRET=
 ---------------------------
 # Run the following command: